 Soft pastels can also really help soften the space in the mornings.

-And if you love colour then go for zingy brights that are going to make the room feel more up-lifting at this gloomy time of day.
+And if you love colour then go for zingy brights that are going to make the room feel more uplifting at this gloomy time of day.

 GOOD AFTERNOON